targetteal/o2-pt/game-book.md

 # Circle Meetings

-Circle members regularly gather in a space called circle meeting in order to perform one or more of the 5 special functions described in the upcoming sections: review, sync, adapt, select, and care.
+Circle members regularly gather in a space called circle meeting in order to perform one or more of the 5 special modes described in the upcoming sections: review, sync, adapt, select, and care.

 Circle members can invite people that are not members of the circle to solve particular issues or process tensions.